 Multiscale Median Transform 5x

-If I only used Morphological Transformation, I would then have to find a way to fill in the dark spots.
+If I used Morphological Transformation, I would then have to find a way to fill in the dark spots.

 To use Multiscale Median Transform, it is a good idea to use the image preview window.